 The fence is required to comply with the building code even if a building consent is not required.
 Most retailers of fencing materials should be able to assist with standard residential fence design.

-If the height of the fence is over 2.5 metres, resource consent is likely to be required.
+If the height of the fence is over 2.5m, resource consent is likely to be required.
 Therefore it is recommended that you contact the the Duty Planner on 941 8999 if your proposed fence is over this height.

 The Council has no jurisdiction over disputes relating to boundary fences, unless the fence is dangerous.
 Legal rights and obligations relating to fences are covered by the Fencing Act 1978(external link).
 If you have a dispute with a neighbour about a fence which you cannot resolve through negotiation (through fencing notices) you can take the matter to the Disputes Tribunal, the District Court or alternatively to a mediation service.